 What happens if you don’t wear a mask?

 The business or organization running the place you’re visiting could be fined.
 If a business doesn’t allow a customer to enter because they’re not wearing a face covering, and that person refuses to leave, law enforcement can be called.
 Police can use trespassing laws to enforce that person leaving.

 The state’s mask requirement came after the Wake County municipalities and N.C.
 State announced a mask requirement.

 Here are the rules in Raleigh, which Mayor Mary-Ann Baldwin announced in a proclamation June 17.
 You should follow whichever are stricter when in Raleigh.

 North Carolina moved to Phase 2 of re-opening the state beginning 5 p.m.
 May 22, a “more modest step than we originally planned,” Governor Roy Cooper said May 20.

 State officials stressed the importance of face coverings and encouraged teleworking when possible.

-The updated guidelines include but aren’t limited to:
+The updated guidelines for unmodified Phase 2 include but aren’t limited to:

 - Gatherings are limited to 10 people indoors, 25 people outdoors.